Data Browser

 Empty Masking View or Missing Rows

-If you are performing a Preview Run using the Quick option and are masking multiple fields with conditional masks (i.e. a masks that use the Where option) then it is possible that the Masking View shall show fewer rows than the sample size, or the Masking View display can even be empty.
+If you are performing a Preview Run using the Quick option and are masking multiple columns then it is possible that the Masking View may show fewer rows than the sample size, or the Masking View display can even be empty.
 Please refer to the Troubleshooting section below for details.

 Undisplayable Data